Dayun123/products-rest-api/README.md

 As I'm trying to understand the Express framework, I will *NOT* be using:

 - Any client-side technology

-  No rendered webpages essentially
 - A database

-  Data is stored in an array of objects
 - User accounts

-  Just have a hard-coded list of acceptable api keys for practice
 - Testing
 - Sessions or cookies